Lisette-Ruiz/Big_Data_Managment_2020/in_memory_DB.md

 - **Durability**: It ensures the completion of a transaction once assigned, even in the event of power loss, crashes, or errors.

  - - -
+ ### How Does an In-Memory Database Work?

+ : Data storage in an in-memory database relies on a computer’s random access memory (RAM) or main memory instead of traditional disk drives.
+Data is loaded into an in-memory database in a compressed and non-relational format.
+The data is in a directly usable format without the barrier of compression or encryption.
+It allows for direct navigation from index to row or column and is a read-only system.

+The speed of an in-memory database is made possible by lack of translation and caching.
+The data is used in the same form as the application that contains it.
+Data access is managed by an in-memory database management system.

+An in-memory database system can also act as an read-only analytic database that stores historical data on metrics for business intelligence (BI) applications.
+This eliminates data indexing, which can reduce IT costs.
+Multi-core servers, 64-bit computing and lower RAM prices have made in-memory analytics more common.

 ### Advantages of In-memory Database Systems.